Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/middleware-invocations.md

 ---

 ## Context
-In XM Cloud and Next.js, middleware is used to handle various tasks before a request is completed, similar to how pipelines work in traditional Sitecore XP/XM.
-When using Next.js as the frontend framework for XM Cloud middleware can be particularly powerful for pre-processing incoming client requests and modifying them according to specific rules.
+In SitecoreAI and Next.js, middleware is used to handle various tasks before a request is completed, similar to how pipelines work in traditional Sitecore XP/XM.
+When using Next.js as the frontend framework for SitecoreAI middleware can be particularly powerful for pre-processing incoming client requests and modifying them according to specific rules.

 However, if not used carefully this can lead to an increased number of middleware invocations and consumption of monthly entitlements.
 Middleware can also introduce additional processing time for each request.
 If not optimized, this can lead to slower response times and affect the overall performance of your application.